10 Tips for Living in London

 10. Driving in London

 An expat in London said, "Living in London, we don't need a car.
 I would suggest Googling car leasing.
-You can drive on your US license for 1 year after which time you will have to obtain a UK license which requires both a theory and a driving test.
+You can drive on your US license for 1 year after which time you will have to [exchange your foreign license for a British license] which requires both a theory and a driving test.
 After 6 months in the UK you can apply for a learner's/temporary license and during this time you should get yourself ready to take the test.
 Most people take lessons.
 You don't have to give up your US driver's license.
 Aside from insurance which will probably be quite expensive, there is something called an MOT which I think makes sure your car is street ready."

 About the Author